Getting started with banjo

 The main thing is to just get a decent, inexpensive 5-string banjo to learn on.
 Then later, when you are a pro, or win the lottery, you can pick-up one of those beautiful gold-inlay models.
 These days, I’d recommend buying an instrument right off of amazon.
 They have a great return policy, and deliver right to your door, lickety-split.
 Two recommendations:

-B) A well-liked and very inexpensive banjo: Jameson.
-Quality won’t be on par with a Deering, but a decent instrument at a very inexpensive price ($140).
+B) A well-liked and very inexpensive banjo: Gold Tone.
+A great value, but quality won’t be on par with the Deering, but a decent instrument at a very inexpensive price (approximately $200).

 The next thing you’d want to do is get basic essentials, all of which are quite inexpensive. a) strings – eventually you’ll break one, or it’ll be time to change them) b) fingerpicks c) a cheap, good tuner, and lastly d) The classic Earl Scruggs Banjo Method.